 There are two entrance points into Laurier Woods Conservation Area: Laurier Avenue and Brule Avenue, with Brule having the larger parking lot.

-Laurier Woods is connected to an extensive forest and wetland complex to the south.
+Laurier Woods is the place to be for spring bird watching.
+It is connected to an extensive forest and wetland complex to the south.
 Birds moving northward through the complex arrive in Laurier Woods resulting in a large number of birds feeding and resting in a small area during their migration.
 There is a wide variety of habitats available for the birds here.

 In the open marshes, Pied-billed Grebes call and nest; in the cattail marshes, Virginia Rails and Soras are heard late at night.
 During the day, Belted Kingfishers can be seen diving into the water for minnows; early morning walkers may see Green Herons perched on a snag, or an American Bittern stalking through the cattails.
 Swallows, including the endangered Barn Swallow, can also be seen flying over the ponds catching insects.